Ekzakt/Ekzakt.EmailSender/Ekzakt.EmailSender.Smtp/README.md

 ﻿# Ekzakt.EmailSender.Smtp
 Package for sending emails via an smtp-server and is merely a small wrapper around the [MimeKit](https://github.com/jstedfast/MimeKit) and [MailKit](https://github.com/jstedfast/MailKit) repo.
+It is an actual implementation of the Ekzakt.EmailSender.Core repo.

 ## Installation